-In Australia compressed gases are stored in three different cylinders types, each with their own standard sizes denoted by a letter code.
-In this blog we outline the different gas bottle types and sizes (capacity/dimensions) as specified by Australian Standard AS4332-2004 - The storage and handling of gases in cylinders.
+Searching for more information about gas bottle sizes?
+In Australia, compressed gases are stored in three different cylinder types, high pressure industrial gases, LPG and acetylene.
+Each of these cylinder types has a range of standard sizes, which are denoted by a letter code.
+In this post, we outline the different gas bottle types and sizes (capacity/dimensions) as specified by the Australian Standard AS 4332-2004 - The storage and handling of gases in cylinders.

-REMEMBER: compressed gases are classified as Dangerous Goods as well as Hazardous Chemicals.
-If you are getting confused trying to manage your safety obligations why not download our free eBook Gas Cylinder Storage: Compliance and Safety Requirements.
+REMEMBER: Compressed gases are classified as dangerous goods, as well as hazardous chemicals.
+If you’re confused about how to manage your safety obligations, you can access our eBook Gas Cylinder Storage: Compliance and Safety Requirements.

 High pressure industrial gas cylinders house compressed gases like Carbon Dioxide, Argon, Nitrogen, Helium, Hydrogen, and Oxygen.
-In Australia cylinders are categorised by a letter code and come in standard sizes as follows:
+In Australia, cylinders of high pressure industrial gases come in a variety of standard sizes which are each categorised by a letter code.

-REMEMBER: All measurements are approximates only as sizes and weights will vary depending on the gas type, volume, and fill pressure.
+REMEMBER: All cylinder measurements are approximate as the sizes and weights will vary depending on the gas type, volume and fill pressure.

-- Sizes N and P — used for home BBQs and camping equipment
+- Sizes N and P: home BBQs and camping equipment

-- Sizes Q/T and R — used to power forklift trucks;
+- Sizes Q/T and R: powering forklift trucks

-- Size S — commonly used for heating domestic homes and small business plus premises operating commercial gas appliances; and
+- Size S —heating domestic homes and small business, plus premises operating commercial gas appliances; and

 REMEMBER: LPG gases are highly flammable, odourless, and asphyxiants.
 They should be stored outdoors away from heat and other ignitions sources (including static electricity).

 Do you need know how to safely store and use gas bottles at your workplace?
-Why not download our free eBook free eBook Gas Cylinder Storage: Compliance and Safety Requirements, it presents the requirements of the AS 4332—2004 in an easy-to-read format.
-Read it today and get your workplace 100% safety compliant.
+Why not download our free eBook free eBook Gas Cylinder Storage: Compliance and Safety Requirements?
+Our guide offers detailed information about the requirements of the Australian Standard in a simple, easy-to-read format.
+Access your own copy today and get your workplace 100% safety compliant.